strapi/documentation/docs/developer-docs/latest/developer-resources/cli/CLI.md

 ## strapi export <BetaBadge />

 Exports your project data.
-The default file format is `.tar` compressed using `gzip` and encrypted using `aes-128-ecb`.
+The default settings create a `.tar` file, compressed using `gzip` and encrypted using `aes-128-ecb`.

 ```sh
 strapi export